Judith Krantz: Novels

 She completed her first novel, Scruples, nine months later.
 The year it was published, 1978, Krantz turned 50.
-In an unusual turn of events for the time, the books were not copyrighted under her own name but by Steve Krantz Productions.
-That first novel reached the number one spot on The New York Times bestseller list.
+The books were not copyrighted under her own name but by Steve Krantz Productions.
+Scruples reached the number one spot on The New York Times bestseller list.
 There were two sequels: Scruples Two (1992) and Lovers (1994).

-Her second novel, Princess Daisy, followed in 1980 and netted her an astounding $5 million before its publication.
+Her second novel, Princess Daisy, followed in 1980 and netted her $5 million before its publication.
 It also became a number one best seller, with the paperback rights selling for a then-record $3.2 million.
 It concerns the fabulously wealthy and glamorous Daisy, daughter of a Russian prince, who has to confront and overcome many harsh realities.
 The book is notable for having received one of the most scathing reviews ever written, by Clive James.
 Krantz continued her run of success with Mistral's Daughter (1982) (a multi-generational saga) and I'll Take Manhattan (1986), (about writer and socialite Maxi Amberville, a thinly disguised portrait of the author).
+Mistral's Daughter went beyond the formula (with only four sex scenes, all at the beginning of the book), delving into women's empowerment, art, Jewish spirituality, and the persecution of Jewish people in France during World War II.
 Till We Meet Again (1988) which starts in the music halls of 1910s Paris and continues on until after the Second World War, was the last to make the annual top ten bestseller lists, though the later novels continued to be popular.

-Spring Collection (1996) returns to the world of fashion, while The Jewels of Tessa Kent (1998) explores mother-daughter relationships - Krantz had a difficult relationship with her own mother.
+Spring Collection (1996) returns to the world of fashion, while The Jewels of Tessa Kent (1998) explores mother-daughter relationships; Krantz reportedly had a difficult relationship with her own mother.
 She retired from writing that year at the age of 70, saying she had nothing left to say to her readers.
 Over 80 million copies of her books are in print in over 50 languages.
 Seven of her novels have also been adapted for television (as either films or mini-series), with her husband having served as executive producer for some of them.
 She also wrote one original mini-series for television, Judith Krantz's "Secrets", in 1992.

 Family

-Krantz served on the Advisory Board of Compassion & Choices, an organization dedicated to providing choices for the dying.
+Krantz served on the advisory board of Compassion & Choices, an organization dedicated to providing choices for the dying.
 In 2006, she joined the Board of the Los Angeles Music Center.

 Krantz's husband, Steve Krantz, died in 2007 of pneumonia.
 The couple had two sons, Tony Krantz and Nicholas Krantz, both of whom reside in the Los Angeles area.
 Krantz was the sister-in-law of children's entertainer and television host Shari Lewis, who was married to Krantz's brother, Jeremy P. Tarcher, publisher of nonfiction books on health, psychology and New Age spirituality.
-Jeremy’s daughter, Krantz’s niece, is entertainer Mallory Lewis.
+Jeremy's daughter, Krantz's niece, is entertainer Mallory Lewis.